corkiejp/Corkiejp-notes-on-awesome-bluesky/Important - correct method to link your profile.md

 # **IMPORTANT!** Correct method to link to your profile on bluesky!

-This is especially true for private handles, Due to the **Bluesky BUG** where accounts are marked with 'Invalid Handles' your account link might not appear correctly for other users!
+This is especially true for personal/domain handles, Due to the **Bluesky BUG** where accounts are marked with 'Invalid Handles' your account link might not appear correctly for other users!

 Instead of linking to a profile with: -
 > https://bsky.app/profile/corkiejp.github.io